The Critical LYZ Equation in K\"ahler Geometry: Gradient estimates and the proof of the main theorems

-We prove the gradient estimate by contradiction, following the arguments in \cite{dk2017ajm, szek2018}.
+\begin{proof}[Proof of the gradient estimate] We prove the gradient estimate by contradiction, following the arguments in \cite{dk2017ajm, szek2018}.
 Assume that there exist a sequence $t_i \to 0$ and corresponding solutions $u^{t_i}$ to the LYZ equation \eqref{LYZt} such that for points $p_i \in M$, we have

 Since $M$ is compact, by passing to a subsequence, we may assume that $\{p_i\}$ converges to a point $p_0 \in M$.
 We choose local coordinates $\{w_\alpha\}_{1 \le \alpha \le n}$ in a ball $B_r(p_0)$ such that $p_i \in B_{r/2}(p_0)$ and $\omega(p_0) = \sum_{\alpha} \sqrt{-1} dw_{\alpha} \wedge d\bar{w}_{\alpha}$.